Is Asbestos Banned in the United States?

-Dr. Irving J. Selikoff conclusively linked asbestos to certain diseases, including mesothelioma and lung cancer, in the 1960s, providing the evidence needed to counteract the big influence the asbestos industry held in U.S. politics.
+We now know for certain that all forms of asbestos can cause mesothelioma, lung cancer and other chronic respiratory conditions.
+As early as the 1960s, Dr. Irving J. Selikoff conclusively linked asbestos to certain diseases, including mesothelioma and lung cancer, providing the evidence needed to counteract the substantial influence of the asbestos industry.

 Throughout the 1970s and 1980s, the following legislation regulating the use of asbestos was implemented.